issacdowling/selfhostedsmarthomeguide/README.md

 And paste in:
 ```
 [Unit]
-Description=Checks for bluetooth pairing file from rhasspy
+Description=Checks for bluetooth pairing file from rhasspy to stop pairing

 [Path]
 PathExists=/home/assistant-main-node/assistant/profiles/bluetoothFile